Yash472001/solana_nft/README.md

 Customize Program to create Nft using Rust

 # Functionality
-Whitelisting
-Erc721Replica With TokenId
-Set & Update BaseUri
+Whitelisting with Erc721Replica which includes TokenId and Set & Update BaseUri